 The neighborhood of Triana, in addition to its virtues and tourist attractions, reserves an essential summer event: the Velá de Santa Ana.
 On this bank of the Guadalquivir, at the end of July, a wide range of activities are held, from its popular cucaña, pottery markets, sports competitions, theaters and concerts in the Plaza del Atozano.

-Triana is decorated every year with lights, lanterns and booths to host this traditional event whose origin dates back to an ancient pilgrimage dedicated to the patron saints Santiago and Santa Ana.
-A Triana must-visit if your visit to the city coincides with the dates in question.
+Triana is decorated every year with lights, lanterns and booths to host this traditional event whose origins date back to an ancient pilgrimage dedicated to the patrons Santiago and Santa Ana.
+An essential of Triana to which you must go if your visit to the city coincides with the dates in question.